HipoFinance/contract/README.md

 ## Status

-We wanted to participate in the DoraHacks Hack-a-TONx competition.
-We have to release this first version described above.
-But there are some steps needed for a production ready version.
+We wanted to participate in the [DoraHacks Hack-a-TONx](https://dorahacks.io/hackathon/hack-a-tonx/) competition.
+We had to release this first version described above, but there are some steps needed for a production ready version.
 These include:

 - security audit
 - bug bounty program
 - an upgrade mechanism
 - a governance token to decide on the upgrade activation
 - a mechanism to distribute rewards at later times to minimize network fees for wallets
+- optimize gas usage
+- update pre-calculated fee prices

 ## Development